 In this course, you will just be using GeoServer on your local machine; therefore, you will not install separate web server software.
 GeoServer comes with an embedded “servlet” called Jetty that gives you a simple endpoint to your web services that you can locally access for testing.
 In a more formal setup where you wanted to reveal your GeoServer web services to the world, you would have a web server such as Apache that would forward requests to GeoServer.

-In this course, you will put your web applications in your Jetty home folder (if the application uses GeoServer) or your Penn State personal web space using the PASS Explorer application (if your application does not use GeoServer).
-The Penn State IT staff has configured your PASS space to be a safe web entry point for your files.
+In this course, you will put your web applications in your Jetty home folder (if the application uses GeoServer) or host them on Amazon's cloud storage (if your application does not use GeoServer).

 - many client applications that use the web map.
 These can be apps that run on your desktop workstation or they could be mobile apps.
 The clients may be based within your network, or you may allow them to come from outside your network.
 All clients must be able to make web requests through HTTP, and any client coming from outside your network must have an Internet connection.